BJTerry/swc-infinite/README.md

 ```

 Note that this was originally discovered with Node 12.22.6, this is a minimal reproduction with the latest dependencies.
 The environment for reproduction is Mac OS X 11.6.1 with an x86 processer.

+bad_terser.js is an example of how this input is handled with the terser command line & the `--compress`